Table of contents

 Campaigning at Home

-I put out a media release reminding Cairns residents that emissions from coal were contributing to coral bleaching, and urged local residents to vote to protect the reef because it is an international wonder and a massive financial asset for the region.
+I issued a media release reminding Cairns residents that emissions from coal were contributing to coral bleaching.
+Further I asked residents to vote to protect the reef as an international wonder and a massive financial asset to our region.
 My own Adani meme went viral on social media.